Charles Augustus Strong

-Charles Augustus Strong (28 November 1862 – 23 January 1940) was a philosopher and psychologist.
-He spent the earlier part of his career teaching in the United States of America, but he later settled in Italy, near Florence, and it was there between 1918 and 1936 that he wrote most of his works.
+Charles Augustus Strong (November 28, 1862 – January 23, 1940) was an American philosopher and psychologist.
+He spent the earlier part of his career teaching in the United States, but after his wife died, in 1906 he settled with their daughter in Italy, near Florence.
+Between 1918 and 1936 he wrote most of his works there.

 Early life and education

-Charles Augustus Strong was born in America on 28 November 1862, at Haverhill, Massachusetts.
-He was the eldest son of Augustus Hopkins Strong.
+Charles Augustus Strong was born in the United States on November 28, 1862, at Haverhill, Massachusetts.
+He was the eldest son of Augustus Hopkins Strong and his wife.

 In 1865 his father moved the family to Cleveland, Ohio, where they became acquainted with the family of John D. Rockefeller.
-Strong received education at the Rochester Theological Seminary, where his father was president.
-He entered the Phillips Exeter Academy in Exeter, New Hampshire.
+Strong was educated as a youth at the Rochester Theological Seminary, where his father was president.
+He studied in higher grades at Phillips Exeter Academy in Exeter, New Hampshire.
 Strong was a student of Latin and Greek, and edited the school paper.
 In July 1881 he travelled to Germany, where he studied at the Gütersloh Gymnasium.

-In 1883 he returned to America and entered the University of Rochester, where he received an AB in 1884 and an LLD in 1919.
+In 1883 Strong returned to America and entered the University of Rochester, where he received an AB in 1884 and an LLD in 1919.
 Strong graduated from Harvard in 1885 with a second AB.
-At Harvard he was influenced by the philosopher and psychologist, William James, and became friends with George Santayana; and together they founded the Harvard Philosophical Club.
+At Harvard he was influenced by philosopher and psychologist, William James, and became friends with George Santayana; and together they founded the Harvard Philosophical Club.

-From 1885 to 1886 he returned to the Rochester Theological Seminary, which was still headed by his father.
+From 1885 to 1886 he returned to the Rochester Theological Seminary, which his father still led.
 In 1886 Strong headed to Berlin with George Santayana on a James Walker Fellowship from Harvard.
 Strong turned away from a career as a clergyman.
 In Berlin he studied psychology, philosophy, and physiology with professors Carl Stumpf and Friedrich Paulsen.

 Career

-On his return to America.
-Strong worked part-time as an instructor in philosophy at Cornell University.
-Strong went to Paris, Freiburg and Berlin in 1889.
-In 1890 Strong became a docent at Clark University, and was appointed associate professor of psychology at the University of Chicago in 1892.
+On his return to America, Strong worked part-time as an instructor in philosophy at Cornell University.
+In 1889 he went to Paris, Freiburg and Berlin.
+In 1890, Strong became a docent at Clark University.
+In 1892 he was appointed associate professor of psychology at the University of Chicago.
 Chicago's first psychological laboratories were set up by Strong in 1893.

-Strong moved on to Columbia University, where he lectured in psychology until 1903 and from 1903 to 1910 was a professor of psychology.
+Strong moved on to Columbia University, where he lectured in psychology until 1903, and from 1903 to 1910 was a professor of psychology.
 In 1903 he authored his first work, Why the Mind Has a Body.